The Hygiene Hypothesis

-Many of the common foods we eat today carry small amounts of toxins and poisons that, in some cases, we have adapted to eat and even thrive on.
+Poisonous nightshades, for example, including potatoes and tomatoes, were farmed to be bigger and sweeter, with less of the lethal chemicals solanine and tomatine.
+Many common foods we eat today carry small amounts of toxins and poisons that we have adapted to eat, and in some cases, thrive on.

 The Benefits of Phytates

 - Lower cholesterol and triglycerides4

-- Reduce the risk of calcium kidney stones4
+- Reduce risk of calcium kidney stones4

 - Double the production of butyric acid in the gut—a short chain fatty acid linked to overall gut health, the microbiome, and immunity5

 The Whole is Greater Than the Sum of the Parts